 I freed Haley from being locked out of our room, restored the movements of the metal elevator without an oilcan, and encouraged the animated Margie Lawson to join us on the carpeted road of the third floor.
 We entered the Emerald City Writer’s Conference with hopes that The Great and Powerful Organizers would grant us opportunities to overcome the obstacles to our hearts’ desires.

 They did.
-Haley sold novels at her first book signing, Margie garnered an invitation to present at another writer’s conference, and I received a request from an agent.
-I was also thrilled to visit with the talented Becky Martinez, Laurie Schnebly-Campbell, Cherry Adair, Meljean Brook, Rose Lerner, and Darynda Jones.
+Haley sold novels at her first book signing, Margie garnered an invitation to present at another writer’s conference.
+I was thrilled to visit with the talented Becky Martinez, Laurie Schnebly-Campbell, Cherry Adair, Meljean Brook, Rose Lerner, and Darynda Jones.
 Darynda will be critiquing 25 pages of my manuscript, the prize from the Make It Golden Contest.

 After repacking my carry-on luggage three times, I bid Haley and Margie farewell and returned home.
 I was glad to be back with my family and friends in a land where scissors, tweezers, and more than 3.4 oz. liquids are allowed.
 I was even glad to see my dust bunnies until I realized they had multiplied.
 Again.